BedlamBros/party-on/README.md

 # party-on
-A way to find public parties near your university.
-Whether or not the parties suck is your problem.
+A way to find public nightlife events near your university.